julianlam/feps/fep/fe34/fep-fe34.md

 ### Ownership

 Ownership is indicated by a property of an ActivityPub object.
-The name of this property differs depending on the object type:
+The name of this property differs depending on the object class:

-- Owner of an actor is indicated by its `id` property.
+- The owner of an actor is indicated by its `id` property.
 - Activities have an `actor` property, which describes the actor that performed the activity.
 This actor is considered to be the owner of the activity.
+- Public keys and verification methods have `owner` and `controller` properties.
-- An object (that is, not an actor and not an activity) can have an `attributedTo` property, which describes the actor to which the object is attributed.
+- Other kinds of objects might have an `attributedTo` property, which describes the actor to which the object is attributed.
 This actor is considered to be the owner of the object.
-- Public keys and verification methods have `owner` and `controller` properties.

 The owner of an object MUST be an actor.

 Identifier of an object and identifier of its owner MUST have the same origin.

 >[!NOTE]
->This document uses terms "actor", "activity", "collection" and "object" according to the classification given in [FEP-2277].
+>This document uses terms such as "actor" and "activity" in accordance with the object classification given in [FEP-2277].

 >[!WARNING]
 >According to [Activity Vocabulary][ActivityVocabulary], `actor` and `attributedTo` properties can contain references to multiple actors.
 These scenarios are not covered by this document and implementers are expected to determine the appropriate authorization procedures on a case-by-case basis.

->[!NOTE]
->In subsequent sections, "objects" and "activities" will be referred to as simply "objects".

 ### Create, update and delete